AlexandreDabySeesaram/NeuROM/README.md

 ### Space interpolation

-Given a mesh object created using the `Mesh` class,  `MeshNN` gives a space interpolation of the quantity of interest using first or second order FE shape functions.
+Given a mesh object created using the `Mesh` class,  `MeshNN` gives a space interpolation of the quantity of interest using first or second-order FE shape functions.

    * MeshNN class that, given a mesh, "assemble" the shape functions accordingly
         * `model = MeshNN_2D(Mesh_object)` (or `model = MeshNN_1D(Mesh_object)` in 1D) Creates an interpolation model